Yelose/reusable-svg-component-tutorial/README.md

 ### svg.component.html

-This one is going to take the attributes from the parent component, and link them with our @Inputs that are actually empty
+This one is going to take the attributes from the parent component, and link them with our <code>@Input</code>s that are actually empty

 ```html
 <svg